patrickcollins12/esphome-fan-controller/README.md

 ## Motivation
 My sons's Playstation 5 sits in our TV Console which runs hotter than Sol.
 Also in that Media Console is a Macmini, a Raspberry Pi and a few other devices.
 My wife likes to keep the door neat and closed, so it needs some cooling!

+I previously had a thermostat which simply toggled the fan on or off if it got too hot.
+That didn't work for me.
+This is a smart thermostat which intelligently controls the 12v-fan speed in order to maintain a perfect temperature in your cabinet.
+It is important to maintain, say, 22% fan speed to keep a cupboard cool than to cycle the fan between 0% and 100% power constantly making wife-unfriendly noise.
+There is nothing worse than watching a movie and hearing the fan power on.

 !["closed cabinet"](images/fortnite.jpg)

 ## Features
 The main features are:

-- the fan dynamically adjusts it's speed based on the temperature sensor using a Process Control mechanism called PID
+- the **fan dynamically adjusts** it's speed based on the temperature sensor using a Process Control mechanism called PID
-- adjustable target temperature.
+- **adjustable target temperature**.
 I currently target 30degC but maybe in winter I'll reduce it to 27.
 - uses ESP32's Wifi to connect to Home Assistant for control and reporting
-- no screen is needed on the device itself, all management is done via Home Assistant
+- **no screen** is needed on the device itself, all management is done via Home Assistant
 - my system uses two fans for extra cooling.
 Depending on how much air you need to draw through your enclosed space you could use 1 or 2 fans
 - it is easily extendable to control up to 10 separate enclosed spaces with separate temperature sensors as well.
 You're only limited by the Amps of your 12v Power Brick and the pins on your ESP32.
-- no coding is needed.
+- **no coding is needed**.
 Just some configuration in YAML files.
 In fact this repo only contains 1 file ``config-fan.yaml``.
-- No resistors, capacitors or difficult soldering needed.
+- **No resistors, capacitors or difficult soldering needed**.
 The fan and the temperature sensor plug straight onto the pins of the ESP32.
 Although I did mount mine on a perfboard for cleanliness and put it in a case.

 !["graphs"](images/demo.jpg)